 It does not mean doctors should be given a free hand to do what they please.
 The decisions taken by the doctors are legally “expert opinion” and expert opinion cannot be challenged.
 Hence, C.P.
 A. provides that the complaint must be supported by another expert.
-But medical field is very complex; the decision to treat the same illness by a certain protocol may not be valid for another patient with totally different circumstances.
+The medical field is very complex; the decision to treat the same illness by a certain protocol may not be valid for another patient with totally different circumstances.
 Therefore, the expert treating the patient of upper strata may be totally irrelevant to treat the patient in lower strata.
 In actual practice, the treatment ought to be specially “tailor made” for each individual.
 THE DECISION SHOULD NOT BE CHALLENGEABLE BUT THE BEHAVIOUR CAN BE AND MUST BE.
 Was he qualified OR did he have previous adequate experience?
 Is the hospital /Nursing home duly certified?
 Did he attend in time, write notes, did he explain the salient aspects of the illness and the plan of action (he must keep that in writing with witnesses from the patient’s side).
 Did his team attend in time when the condition worsened?
 Norms could easily be formulated and if the doctor has followed the standard norms, he cannot be charged with negligence.
 Yet another criterion would be the cumulative data of his performance.
 What were his results in the last few years?
 If the outcome of his method of management were comparable to the average outcome in the region/ state, he must be exonerated.
-This will make it imperative for all doctors to maintain very good records AND THAT ITSELF WILL LEAD TO SUBSTANTIAL IMPROVEMENT IN THE PROTOCOLS HE ADOPTS.
-The present distrust will be minimized and Faith will be restored; that will help in reducing the healthcare costs -still maintaining the standard of healthcare services.
+This will make it imperative for all doctors to maintain very good records AND THAT ITSELF WILL LEAD TO SUBSTANTIAL IMPROVEMENT IN THE PROTOCOLS THEY ADOPT.
+The present distrust will be minimized and faith will be restored; that will help in reducing the healthcare costs -still maintaining the standard of healthcare services.

 This is a big challenge but worth fighting for.
 Money, power and influence are with the modern technology.
 Yet the modern technological approach must be resisted as it strongly smells of commercialization.
 It must be curbed—without losing its fantastic advantages to the few (previously) untreatable patients.